Site icon CentLinux

-Learn how to install GitLab on CentOS 8 with this comprehensive step-by-step guide, enabling efficient code management and collaboration for your development team. #centlinux #linux #git
+Learn how to install GitLab on CentOS 8 with our step-by-step guide.
+Set up dependencies, configure repositories, and deploy GitLab for efficient source code management and DevOps automation. #centlinux #linux #git

 GitLab is a web-based DevOps lifecycle tool that provides a Git repository manager along with a comprehensive suite of features for software development and collaboration.
 It offers a centralized platform where teams can manage code repositories, plan and track project tasks, collaborate on code, and automate software delivery pipelines.